dancer1325/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### data

-Path to where Grafana stores the sqlite3 database (if used), file-based sessions (if used), and other data.
-This path is usually specified via command line in the init.d script or the systemd service file.
+Path to where Grafana stores the sqlite3 database (if used), file-based sessions (if used), and other data
+* This path is usually specified via command line in the init.d script or the systemd service file.

 **macOS:** The default SQLite database is located at `/usr/local/var/lib/grafana`

 ### temp_data_lifetime

-How long temporary images in `data` directory should be kept.
-Defaults to: `24h`.
-Supported modifiers: `h` (hours), `m` (minutes), for example: `168h`, `30m`, `10h30m`.
-Use `0` to never clean up temporary files.
+How long temporary images in `data` directory should be kept
+* Defaults to: `24h`
+* Supported modifiers: `h` (hours),
+`m` (minutes), for example: `168h`, `30m`, `10h30m`
+* Use `0` to never clean up temporary files.

 ### logs

-Path to where Grafana stores logs.
-This path is usually specified via command line in the init.d script or the systemd service file.
+Path to where Grafana stores logs
+* This path is usually specified via command line in the init.d script or the systemd service file.
 You can override it in the configuration file or in the default environment variable file.
 However, please note that by overriding this the default log path will be used temporarily until Grafana has fully initialized/started.

 Override log path using the command line argument `cfg:default.paths.logs`: